NUMde/compass-numapp-web/docs/architecture/README.md

 # Architecture

-The NUM Compass web app is part of the NUM Compass services architecture.
-For a high-level overview of the NUM Compass components, see the NUM Compass [architecture documentation](https://github.com/NUMde/compass-numapp/tree/main/docs/architecture).
-In the architecture diagram, the NUM Compass web app has the same role as component `C200 (Mobile App)`.
+The NUM Compass web app is part of the NUM COMPASS services architecture.
+For a high-level overview of the NUM COMPASS components, see the project's [architecture documentation](https://github.com/NUMde/compass-numapp/tree/main/docs/architecture).
+In the architecture diagram, the web app has the same role as component `C200 (Mobile App)`.
 The web app and mobile app are interchangeable depending on your use case.

 ## Stencil and web components

 The web app was built using [Stencil](https://stenciljs.com/).
 Stencil is a toolchain that generates reusable standard web components.
 For more about web components, see the [Mozilla developer documentation](https://developer.mozilla.org/en-US/docs/Web/Web_Components).

-## Folder structure
+## Development-related folder structure

-The root folder contains:
-- Configuration files for installing and building the app
+The root folder contains configuration files for installing, developing, and building the app.
-- Linting configurations
-- The environment file

 ### `src`